Course Outline

 Format:

 This assessment task requires qualitative and quantitative analysis of a meal plan.
 You will be given a case scenario related to an athlete from a specific sport.
-You will analyse the dietary intake of this individual athlete in comparison to nutrient standards and nutrition guidelines relevant to the specific sport.
+You will analyse the dietary intake of this individual athlete in comparison to dietary guidelines and sports nutrition recommendations relevant to their specific sport.
 You will submit your dietary analysis on Friday, week 2 for formative (ungraded) feedback.
 You will use the template provided.
 This feedback will assist you to complete your final nutrition intervention plan report i.e. Assessment Task 1b.

 Criteria: